 Datapads are the device of choice for the masses.
 Wafer thin and about the size of a smartphone, datapads are as powerful as a 21st century computer - which means that they’re more than enough for the casual user.
 You can also get smaller “headless” versions with no screen - they look a bit like a credit cartridge, and are meant to be used with smart peripherals.
-Datapads are convenient, but they’re underpowered for heavy-duty work.
+They impose a -2 penalty to Hacking rolls due to their unsuitability for heavy-duty work.

 Terminals are basically desktop computers, and are miniature supercomputers by 21st century standards.
 They’re not a common fixture in most family homes - a datapad is enough for most people - but you might find them in the house of a hardcore hobbyist, scientist or hacker.
 They’re also an integral part of any starship.